OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

 1.  configuration properties such as the month for the analysis and related periods to analyze
 2.  estimated time series to fill gaps

-To leverage the above work, the configuration file can be downloaded into the `01-DownloadColoradoProducts` folder.
+To leverage the work done by Colorado DWR staff, the configuration file can be downloaded into the `01-DownloadColoradoProducts/` folder.
-For example, create a subfolder for each month, as shown below.
+For example, create a subfolder for the corresponding month, as shown below.
-The monthly folder is useful if the workflow files are copied forward to initialize a new month.
+The monthly folder is useful if the workflow files are copied forward to initialize a new month and because the DWR filename does not include a date.

 ```
 01-DownloadColoradoProducts/